 Also of interest is that Essex Fells has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 28.90% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Essex Fells telecommute to their jobs.
+Overall, about 28.90% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Because of many things, Essex Fells is a great place for families with children to consider.
-First of all, many other families with children live here, making Essex Fells a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The borough’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Essex Fells has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Essex Fells is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The borough’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Essex Fells’s overall crime rate is lower than average for the country.

 One downside of living in Essex Fells is that it can take a long time to commute to work.
 In Essex Fells, the average commute to work is 31.55 minutes, which is quite a bit higher than the national average.
 On the other hand, local public transit is widely used in the borough, so leaving the car at home and taking transit is often a viable alternative.